 UHV has stringent requirements and a permitting process for the use of tents on campus.

-Permiting and installation guides are posted in the Fire and Life Safety for UH Main Campus.
+Permitting and installation guides are posted in the Fire and Life Safety for UH Main Campus.

 Tent Procedures for tents exceeding 10 x 10 are posted under UH Fire and Life Safety Manual, Policies, and Procedures.

 The permit may be saved, printed, filled out, and submitted to UHV Fire Marshal's Office for review and approval.
+Tent Permit Link

 All tents, used on campus, must be reported to the UHV Fire Marshal Office prior to use and inspected to ensure established life safety requirements are maintained.